Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

     ![](images/barplotprobabilityacceptnoacceptcouponbygender.png)

- * The power of using conditional probabilities indicates that within the drivers groups are some diferent, for instance:
+ * The power of using conditional probabilities indicates that within the drivers groups are some diferences, sometimes quite conspicuous for instance:

       * The drivers without passenger, i.e. Alone are more keen to not accept the coupons: "Coffee House", Bar, and "Restaurant(20-50)" than accept them.